Skip to content

 Say you move your website from one domain to another.
 How do you know if you missed to migrate any old links? 🤔

-You can check that with lychee!
+You can check that using lychee’s --remap option!

 Here’s how to check all the links in your sitemap after migrating your website from example.com to example.org: